 Fair warning: this might be a little graphic and gross for the weak of stomach.
 Be warned!

-So, as I was saying goodbye to Kong, I was also eating “mien” (like ‘mean’) or longan – a relative of the lychee.
+So, as I was saying a temporary goodbye to Kong – my Angkor Wat motorcycle driver – I was also eating “mien” (like ‘mean’) or longan – a relative of the lychee.
 They are a delightful fruit with a thin peel.
 Once peeled, they have the consistency of a grape (smooth and slick), are slightly smaller than a golf ball, have a flavor much like cantaloupe and pineapple, and a big seed in the middle – about twice the size of a corn nut.
 I had one of these glorious globes in my mouth as I walked away.
 As I shouted back “Okay, bye!”
 I took a deep breath in to follow up with, “See you at 5:30!” and instead inhaled the un-chewed fruit straight into my throat.
 Ahhhh!

 Two minutes later, as I wandered up the street to check out Singing Trees, I could no longer swallow.
-I have an ‘esophagus thing’ that has plagued me for as long as I can remember.
-If I eat too quickly (maybe this is why I’m so averse to getting hungry?), food becomes lodged on its way to my stomach.
+I am one of those people with an ‘esophagus thing.’
+If I eat too quickly, food becomes lodged on its way to my stomach.
 From here, I either sit drooling over a sink or toilet until it passes – unable to get anything past the painful blockage, or I throw up.
 Not stinky-from-the-stomach puking, but my body just clears out whatever was stuck.
 Throwing up is always much nicer and quicker than waiting for the lump to work its way south, but I never get a choice.
 Starchy foods like rice and bread and dense foods like meat are the biggest culprits.
 This has been a source of embarrassment at several “just-met-you” dinners for me, as my dining companions worry and hover over my drooling, spitting self as I assure them “I’m really fine.
 This happens all the time.
 I don’t know why it happens.
 No I’ve never been to a doctor.
 My parents just told me to eat more slowly.
 Really.
 I’m fine.
 It will pass.
 Please, go eat.
 I’ll be fine.
 I’ll be out in a minute.
 No, really.
 It’s fine!”